Bi-Lipshitz Embedding of Ultrametric Cantor Sets into Euclidean Spaces: -adic Systems

 \begin{proposi} Let $\Xi$ be a a primitive proper $S$-adic subshift with unique decomposition property and endowed with the combinatorial metric.
 Then, it is $f$-embeddable. \end{proposi}

 It will be convenient to describe an $S$-adic subshift in terms of a Bratteli diagram (see for example \cite{DHS}).
-A weight on the Bratteli diagram permits to define an ultrametric on the set of its infinite path.
-It will be necessary to prove

-\begin{itemize} \item[--] the ultrametric Cantor set associated with this Bratteli diagram is bi-Lipschitz homeomorphic to the subshift with the combinatorial metric;

-\item[--] the weight on the Bratteli diagram satisfies the hypothesis of Theorem~\ref{embed11.th-main} so that the Cantor set associated with the diagram is embeddable. \end{itemize}
+A weight on the Bratteli diagram permits to define an ultrametric on the set of its infinite paths.
+It will be necessary to prove that: \begin{itemize} \item[--] the ultrametric Cantor set associated with this Bratteli diagram is bi-Lipschitz homeomorphic to the subshift with the combinatorial metric; \item[--] the weight on the Bratteli diagram satisfies the decay rate of Proposition~\ref{embed11.prop-criterion} so that the Cantor set associated with the diagram is embeddable. \end{itemize}

 The following result is needed.

 \begin{lemma}[Durand~\cite{Dur1}, Lemma~8] If the $S$-adic system generated by $(\sigma_n)_{n \in \NM}$ is primitive with constant $s_0$, there exists a constant $K$ such that for all integers $r,s$, with $s-r \geq s_0$ and for all $b,c$ in $A_{s+1}$